-The Community Empowerment program provides English-language instruction, high school equivalency and basic education classes, career counseling, and job training.
+The Community Empowerment Program provides English language instruction, high school equivalency and basic education classes.
+The program also offers job trainings focused on the health care and early childhood sectors, career counselingm and other workforce readiness supports.
 For more information, please call 718-630-7150.

 Community Engagement and Volunteerism

 We work with the AmeriCorps National Service program to help place community service volunteers in stipend-paid, full-time, full-year service opportunities.
 Volunteers work at Family Health Centers at NYU Langone locations, as well as other partnering agencies.
 For more information, please call 718-630-7164.
-Applications are available through Education and School Readiness Corps, Healthy Futures Corps, and Opioid Corps.
+To apply, please visit:

 Family Support Services provide supportive counseling and case management services.
-We help people apply for public benefits and address immediate needs such as food insecurity.
-We also provide referrals to educational, health, legal, housing, and supportive programs best suited to our clients’ needs.
+We help people apply for public benefits, address immediate needs such as food insecurity and provide referrals to educational, health, legal, housing, and supportive programs best suited to our clients’ needs.
 Family support counselors speak multiple languages and are available for walk-in appointments.
 For more information, please call 718-630-7186.

 Our Women, Infants, and Children (WIC) program provides nutrition education, supplemental foods, healthcare referrals, and breastfeeding support to pregnant women, infants, and children up to 5 years of age.
 For more information, please call 718-630-7161.

-Greenlight offers parent education workshops on healthy eating behaviors for children starting at age 2 months.
+Greenlight offers parent education workshops on healthy eating behaviors for children starting at age two months.
 For more information, please call 718-210-1030.

-The Family Health Centers at NYU Langone is also home to a client-choice food pantry, The Table, which provides emergency food to more than 4,000 people each month.
-The strategic location of emergency food service within our centers enables participants to connect to a continuum of related services, including access to SNAP, also known as food stamps, and other benefits that ensure long-term food security and support the health, stability, and self-sufficiency of the entire family.
-For more information, please call 718-630-7186.
+The Family Health Centers is also home to a client-choice food pantry, The Table, which provides emergency food to thousands of people each month.
+The strategic location of emergency food service at the FHC enables participants to be connected to a continuum of wrap-around services, including access to SNAP food stamps and other benefits that will ensure long-term food security and support the health, stability, and self-sufficiency of the entire family.
+For more information, please call347-377-4091.

-Our extensive continuum of services supports our aging neighbors and their caregivers in the Sunset Park and Bay Ridge neighborhoods.
-These services are a part of the Family Health Centers at NYU Langone’s commitment to helping community members stay socially connected, healthy, and active as they age in place.
+Our extensive continuum of Services for Older Adults is here to help support our aging neighbors and their caregivers in the Sunset Park and Bay Ridge neighborhoods.
+These services are a part of the Family Health Centers’ commitment to helping community members stay socially connected, healthy, and active as they age in place.

 Older Adult Centers

-We operate two older adult centers, also known as senior centers.
-They are available to anyone in New York City over the age of 60.
-Daily recreational, educational, and health promotion activities as well as a hot and nutritious lunch are available.
+We operate two Older Adult Centers (also known as Senior Centers) available to anyone in New York City over the age of 60, providing daily recreational, educational, and health promotion activities as well as a hot and nutritious lunch.
 Supportive counseling, case assistance, yoga instruction, computer classes, field trips, arts and crafts, and a variety of other activities are offered each month.
-Please call each location directly for more information.
+Please call the Centers directly for more information: